Dr. Alice Boyle, Professor

 My background

 I came to science round-about, getting into birding after moving to Costa Rica to play in the CR National Symphony fresh out of undergrad.
 Eventually, I did my PhD research on altitudinal migration in Costa Rica which set me firmly on a path of a tropical biologist, and my interests continue down those tropical paths.
 I have also worked on fruit-frugivore interactions, high elevation birds and elevational gradients, Tree Swallows, and other miscellaneous topics.
-Since moving to Kansas, I added major branch to my research program, focusing on grassland systems.
+When I moved to Kansas, I added major branch to my research program, focusing on grassland systems.
 These highly variable environments have shaped bird behavior and population dynamics in fascinating ways.
 Unfortunately, they are also highly threatened; my local research addresses both basic and applied questions about grassland-dependent birds.
 I have also devoted much effort in recent years to understanding how rain affects endothermic animals–a simple question that few people have tackled.
 Read more about these projects and results of this work.
+Now that I’m back in Canada, I am continuing to work in both systems.
+In grasslands, I’ll be tackling questions at larger geographic scales than previously, and with the questions arising from tropical work, I plan to combined experimental work in Canada with field tests in Panama.

 Lab philosophy

-I regularly teach Ornithology (BIOL 543; spring semesters, lecture and lab), a hands-on course in called Wild Bird Research (formerly Applied Methods in Population Ecology and Statistics) (BIOL 432; spring semester), and in odd fall semesters, the Animal portion of Organismic Biology.
-The Wild Bird Resaerch course is designed to train through doing, and engage beginning undergraduates in the process of doing science.
-Students learn practical field skills while collecting long-term mark-recapture data, and learn data analysis, interpretation, and presentation skills by asking new questions of real data.
-I have taught a graduate Behavioral Ecology course, and have contributed to teaching Population Biology (BIOL 640, fall semester).
-As an undergraduate research mentor, I am an active contributor to training students in summer research (via REUs, the Developing Scholars and McNair programs, or other funding mechanisms).
+I used to teach Ornithology and a hands-on course in called Wild Bird Research.
+I also have taught Organismic Biology and a graduate Behavioral Ecology course.
+Starting winter term 2026, I will be teaching Animal Ecology each year.
+As an undergraduate research mentor, I am an active contributor to training students in summer research.
 I believe that scientists today must work hard to reverse societal misconceptions about what we do and why we do it.
 Therefore, an integral part of my work and my approach to training is to communicate in diverse ways to broad audiences.

 The rest

 When I’m not working, I try to maintain my sanity and make other people happy by playing fiddle (and sometimes, viola or banjo).
-I play with the band STEAM!, and with Robert Rosenberg (guitar) as Kaw Creek which combines my love of the prairies with my musical side.
+I play with Robert Rosenberg (guitar) as Kaw Creek and with the band STEAM! which combines my love of the prairies with my musical side.
 We also join various other musicians for dances and local shows.
 I love to contra-dance, hike, and wistfully remember the days when I went on long backcountry trips and traveled around Latin America, birding, botanizing, and snorkeling out of my VW bus.